open-medicine-initiative/medical-mindmap-paper-toolkit/README.md

 ## Shape Overview
 An overview of all shapes, arrows and symbols that are part of the Paper Toolkit.
+Each image is linked to the respective file in the repository.

 ### Shapes
 | Name | Print Shape | Red | Yellow | Green | Blue |